-The Allied embrace of total war gave the US and Britain an edge in arms production over Germany, which was counting on World War Two being a short and victorious conflict, and whose civilian population sacrificed little.
+The Allied embrace of total war gave the US and Britain an edge in arms production over Germany, which was counting on World War II being a short and victorious conflict, and whose civilian population sacrificed little.
 When Nazi Germany finally did convert over to total war in 1943, they were already years behind - in part, thanks to the propaganda efforts of their foes.

-Maybe the most famous recruitment poster in American history, JM Flagg designed the famous picture of Uncle Sam in 1917, based on a poster of British high-ranking officer Lord Kitchener.
+Maybe the most famous recruitment poster in American history, J.M.
+Flagg designed the famous picture of Uncle Sam in 1917, based on a poster of British high-ranking officer Lord Kitchener.
 Flagg used his own face as the model for Uncle Sam and veteran Walter Botts sat for the pose.

 It made the war a personal crusade, denoting that the US doesn't want someone else to fight, it wants YOU to fight.